Motya: The Kothon

 A cothon, as it usually spelled in English, is a typical feature of Phoenician ports.
 The cothon at Motya is an artificial lake on an otherwise very dry island that had long puzzled archaeologists since the first excavations by Joseph Whitaker in 1906/07.
 The lake was fed by the only fresh water spring on the island and enclosed with a rectangular, 52.5 × 35.7 m, perimeter wall of carved limestone blocks with a drain towards the sea.
 The basin, which was slightly bigger than an Olympic-sized swimming pool, was carved into the rock with a maximum depth of 2.5 m.

-Although thought at one time to be a harbour, in ancient times sea level was about 1 m lower than today (which is also shown by the depth the causeway to the island) and entry of large ships into the basin would have been impossible.
+Although thought at one time to be a harbour, in ancient times sea level was about 1 m lower than today (which is also shown by the depth of the causeway to the island) and entry of large ships into the basin would have been impossible.

 Instead it is the largest known sacred pool in the ancient Mediterranean world and the area all around the Kothon, the Temenos or temple area, was also sacred and was enclosed by a semicircular wall which has been exposed.

 Next to the Kothon are three temples, the Temple of Baal, the Temple of Astarte and the "sanctuary of the Holy Waters".
 The temples of Baʿal and Astarte date to the first Phoenician settlement 800–750 BC.
 At this time, the site of the later Kothon was a natural spring-fed pool with a block-lined side.

-The Kothon was rebuilt as a monumental pool with the rest of the city between 550-520 BC after the destruction of the city by the Carthaginians.
+The Kothon was rebuilt as a monumental pool with the rest of the city between 550 and 520 BC after the destruction of the city by the Carthaginians.
 The Kothon had a platform in the centre as a base for a statue of the Phoenician god Baʿal.

 Only after the destruction of the city in 397/6 BC was a section of the nearby city wall dismantled and a small channel opened in the Kothon wall towards the sea.
 In the later Roman period (2nd to 4th c.
 AD) it was used for fish farming and the production of salt.